markjwood/recipe-finder-app/README.md

 npm install
 ```

+4. Get your API key & APP key:
+   Go to [Edamam](https://api.edamam.com) and sign up to get your keys.
+There are free and paid accounts available, depending on your needs.

+5. Edit .env.local.template
+   Rename file to .env.local and add your own keys from Edamam.

-4. Start the defelopment server:
+6. Start the defelopment server:

 ```bash
 npm run dev
 ```

-5. Open your browser and go to `http://localhost:3000` to see the app in action.
+7. Open your browser and go to `http://localhost:3000` to see the app in action.

 ## Project Structure